priolilucas1/priolilucas1/README.md

 Software Engineer | Passionate about Technology and Professional Growth

 🚀 I'm dedicated to challenges and continuous growth.
 Solid experience in Android and iOS projects, from concept to delivery.
-Skills: Flutter, Dart, React, React Native, AWS, Javascript, Typescript, Git, Strapi and Back4App.
+Skills: Flutter, Dart, Nest, React, AWS, Javascript, Typescript, SQL, Strapi, Git and Strapi.

 🎓 With a degree in computer science, I keep up to date with the latest trends in the development industry.
 I'm in constant pursuit of learning and evolution, always open to new technologies and methodologies.